buffos/virtual.world.for.sdc/README.md

 5. The map is saved in a file and then can be loaded from disk.
 The work is done in a background worker.
 6. Minimap and NetworkMap are a separate UI module.
 Trying to remove dependence on constructor variables that can get out of sync when the reference is lost.
 7. A generate on/off button to stop world generation to make editing faster.
+8. Added bounded box intersection logic.
+This speeds up things a lot, especially in editing mode.
+9. Changed logic to detect if a point is inside a polygon or outside, based on the article [here](https://www.baeldung.com/cs/geofencing-point-inside-polygon).
+Its much faster and computationally less expensive.